2024 entry (view 2023 entry)

 Unfortunately this course is not available to international students.

-Bristol Dental Hospital has a long and established history of training programmes in both dental hygiene and dental therapy.
-BSc Dental Hygiene and Therapy provides an exciting opportunity to study alongside undergraduate students on the BDS Dentistry course.
+Bristol Dental School has a long and established history of training programmes in both dental hygiene and dental therapy.
+Based in our new state-of-the-art Dental School from autumn 2023, BSc Dental Hygiene and Therapy students will have access to cutting-edge technology, experienced dental professionals in a purpose-built facility.
+This course provides an exciting opportunity to study alongside undergraduate students on the BDS Dentistry course.

-Year one provides essential preclinical teaching and training, as well as an introduction to personal and professional development and patient contact on the Periodontal Clinic.
+Year one provides you with essential preclinical teaching and training, in addition to your introduction to personal and professional development (PPD) and patient contact on the Periodontal Clinic.

-In your final year you will begin preclinical training in paediatric dentistry alongside continued clinical development, treating adult restorative and periodontal patients.
-You will be placed predominantly in community-based teaching clinics, treating a wide range of patients with a variety of needs, working towards a holistic approach of patient management.
+In your final year you will have completed your preclinical training in paediatric dentistry alongside continued clinical development, treating adult and paediatric restorative and periodontal patients.
+You will work within a simulated clinical practice environment, treating a wide range of patients with a variety of needs, working towards a holistic approach of patient management.

-You will complete an individual research project in an area of dentistry relevant to your role as a hygienist/therapist as well as completing your final modules in order to gain the BSc in Dental Hygiene and Therapy.
+You will complete an individual research project in an area of dentistry relevant to your role as a hygienist/therapist as well as completing your final modules in order to gain a BSc (Hons) in Dental Hygiene and Therapy.

 Each year comprises of four units:

 - Foundations for Practice: the underpinning knowledge for safe and effective patient care.

 - Clinical Skills: learning the skills needed for your clinical work using manikin heads in the clinical skills laboratories.

 - Clinical Practice: applying your knowledge and skills to patient care on the clinics at the Dental School and community clinics.